Super League organizers set out 80-team competition idea

-Setting out 10 principles for the project, Spain-based A22 Sports Management said it had talked to ”nearly 50 European clubs” about the revived proposal.
-It is unclear if any clubs have publicly supported it.
+Setting out 10 principles for the project, Spain-based A22 Sports Management said it had talked to “nearly 50 European clubs” about the revived proposal two years after the original idea collapsed.
+It is unclear if any clubs have supported the privately owned commercial project that would compete directly with the Champions League.

 The document follows an initial legal setback for A22 in December at the European Court of Justice in Luxembourg in a challenge to what it claims is monopoly control by UEFA, the governing body of European soccer.
 Advocate General Athanasios Rantos proposed then that the court recognize UEFA’s authority over European soccer competitions.